mist64/cbmbus_doc/5 TCBM.md

 If there was no way around the requirement of not shipping the computer with the necessary I/O chip, there could instead have been a cartridge with the chip, supporting any number of daisy-chained devices with cheap DB-25 connectors – like the [IEEE-488 cartridge for the C64](https://www.pagetable.com/?p=1312).

-#### Stack Bugs
+#### Protocol Stack Issues

 There are two details that divert from the clean original design of the IEEE-488 stack:

 There is no strict separation of layers 2 and 3.
 The TCBM codes 0x81 and 0x82 on layer 2 depend on the type of command on layer 3.
 Layer 2 should not have any knowledge of layer 3: It should be possible to add layer 3 commands or even replace all of layer 3 completely, with all layer 2 variants still compatible.
 This would be true for IEEE-488 and Standard Serial, but not for TCBM.

-Also, the communication features are not symmetric any more: While a device can signal the EOI condition by setting the status wires to "11", there is no way for the controller to signal EOI to the device.
+Also, with TCBM the communication features are not symmetric any more: While a device can signal the EOI condition by setting the status wires to "11", there is no way for the controller to signal EOI to the device.
+For Commodore DOS disk drives, this is not necessary: EOI from the device indicates that the end of a file has been reached, which is necessary and actionable for the controller, but EOI from the controller is not necessary: If the end of a stream sent for writing has been reached, there is nothing actionable for the drive yet.
+The controller, who knows about the EOI condition, can then send a layer 3 UNTALK or CLOSE command.

 #### Speed

-* receiving step 4: not necessary. device can see DIO8 = 0
-* receiving (common case) is more expensive than sending :(
+There are several issues with the protocol:

+##### Unnecessary Steps

+When the controller receives a byte, releasing DAV in step 4 ("Controller signals DIO belongs to device") is not necessary.
+The device can already detect that the TCBM code has been removed from DIO in step 3 (MSB is 0) and use it as a trigger for step 5.
+In a modified protocol with step 4 removed, DAV would be inverted from this point on.
+So in step 12, the controller would pull DAV instead of releasing it, which is the initial state, so the additional handshake in step 14 would be unnecessary.

+#####

-* sending a TCBM code for every byte halves speed in general
+The design of the TCBM code being sent with every byte almost halves the trasmission speed because of its two handshakes.

-* makes it even slower for receiving because of bus turnaround
+The complex protocol to hand the DIO wires to the device and pass it back with its extra handshakes will also make receiving slower than sending.
+But receiving is the common case: Much more data is ever read from disk than written to it.

+Most data transmissions between a computer and a disk drive are the LOAD and SAVE operations, where a full file is transfered in one go.
+Optimized stream transfer protocols could have been added for these cases – like the Fast Serial protocol of the C128 ("Burst") – doubling the SAVE speed and tripling the LOAD speed.

 * one idea: fast mode for receiving until EOI ("LOAD"); like burst
 * or:
 	* give controller two handshake lines